TejaswiniH123/Github-desc/README.md

 - 🗄 Database Design & Optimization
 - 📈 Scalable Software Architecture

-I believe that great software is not just about writing code—it's about solving problems efficiently, building maintainable systems, and continuously learning new technologies.
+I believe that great software is not just about writing code - it's about solving problems efficiently, building maintainable systems, and continuously learning new technologies.

 ---